georgewatson/deoxyribose/README.md

 AAC Block size = 1

 TGT Cys     Destination of Asn
-GAT Asp     Move top element of main stack to aux stack TAT Tyr     If the stack is empty, jump to next Gln AAT Asn     Jump back to Cys
+GGT Gly     Move top element of main stack to aux stack TAT Tyr     If the stack is empty, jump to next Gln AAT Asn     Jump back to Cys
 CAA Gln     Destination for Tyr